ArjenSchwarz/ignoreme/content/pages/get-updates.md

 ## RSS

 If you use an RSS reader, there are feeds available.
-Either [traditional RSS feed](/index.xml) or [JSON Feed](/feed.json) which you should only use if you know your reader supports it.
+Either a [traditional RSS feed](/index.xml) or a [JSON Feed](/feed.json) which you should only use if you know your reader supports it and I mostly built to try things out.

 ## Mastodon